Sticks & Stones Pizza Restaurant – Dubbo NSW

 The Garlic Pizza Crust was also tasty.
 It was topped with garlic oil and parmesan cheese.

-I was keen to order a pasta dish so that I could taste that side of their menu too.
-I ended up going for the Penne Ala Matriciana.
+I was keen to order a pasta dish so that I could taste that side of their menu too so went for the Penne Ala Matriciana.

 This dish has lean bacon pieces, red capsicum, onion, and chilli in a homemade tomato and basil sauce.